 SSAC meetings, discussions and work groups are normally closed to other than SSAC members, SSAC Support Staff and selected members of ICANN Security and Technical Staff.
 Occasionally, the SSAC will invite individuals with specific expertise to participate in discussions or on Work Parties if that expertise is lacking in SSAC members.

-Recommendations regarding SO/AC articipation:
+Recommendations regarding SO/AC/Subgroup Participation:

 Rules of eligibility and criteria for membership should be clearly outlined in the bylaws or in operational procedures.